 Students edit several publications on campus.
 The Record, a weekly newspaper, includes news, features, perspectives and photographic coverage of campus events and issues and provides a forum for student, faculty and staff opinion.
-The English department sponsors Pinch Penny Press, which publishes manuscripts written by students and faculty members, Broadside poetry publications, and the Red Cents literary magazine.
+The Record is published in both print and digital formats.
+Sponsored by the English department, Pinchpenny Press publishes small volumes of creative writing by students and faculty members and Red Cents, a creative writing magazine.
+Broadside publishes occasional short pieces of creative writing in signed, limited editions.